-For specific questions or further assistance, contact Joshua Owens at email@example.com.
+For specific questions or further assistance, contact Jillian Donatto at firstname.lastname@example.org.

 To preserve public health and safety, Workforce Solutions employees remain here to serve you remotely while our offices are temporarily closed to walk-in customers.
 Connect with us Monday – Friday, 8 a.m. – 5 p.m. at www.wrksolutions.com or at our toll-free number 1-888-469-JOBS (5627).

 For a list of active job openings, see the Jobs Now page.
 For young people ages 16-24, visit our youth opportunities page or text #getpaid2020 to 40691 to sign up for job alerts and virtual hiring events.
 Contract tracer jobs are currently available with the City of Houston, Brazoria County, and Galveston County.

 If you need help finding quality childcare, visit FindChildCareNow.org.
 You may qualify for financial aid for childcare from Workforce Solutions.

 Texas Workforce Solutions – Vocational Rehabilitation Services remains open to serve our customers.
 Call 800-625-5115 to connect with a local staff member or click here for more information.

 Texas businesses affected by COVID-19 may now apply for disaster relief.
 The Small Business Administration is offering economic injury disaster loans (EIDL) to help small businesses overcome temporary loss of revenue and the Paycheck Protection Program that provides a direct incentive for small businesses to keep their workers on payroll.